 Old Faithful will probably be the highlight for most kids!
 They will probably remember how impressive and awesome it is to see the water shooting up so high.

 You will want to gather around the designated location to view the geyser early so that you will have a great seat.
 The anticipation is really exciting for the kids as well.

-Yellowstone is known for wildlife!
+Yellowstone is known for its wildlife!
 It is not surprising to see bison crossing the street.
-We were on the hunt to find bear, wolves, elk, moose, badgers and otters.
+We were on the hunt to find bears, wolves, elk, moose, badgers, and otters.

 Bring bear spray.
 My cousin was walking along one of the wooden plank trails and a bear walked right out in front of her!